Resources for Applicants

 I Corps is a new pilot program for academic researchers and small businesses to support biomedical innovation and translation, with the goal of expediting new and emerging technologies.

-In line with the President's Strategy for American Innovation and following the success of the 2014 pilot cohort, NIH is offering this entrepreneurial training program across 17 Institute/Centers at the NIH and CDC to support NIH/CDC SBIR/STTR funded academic researchers and small businesses to accelerate the translation of innovations from the lab to clinical practice.
+NIH is offering this entrepreneurial training program across 17 Institute/Centers at the NIH and CDC to support NIH/CDC SBIR/STTR funded academic researchers and small businesses to accelerate the translation of innovations from the lab to clinical practice.
 In 2017, the I-Corps™ at NIH is expanded to offer two cohorts to SBIR/STTR Phase I grantees across 17 Institutes/Centers across the NIH and CDC.

 Based on the highly successful NSF I-Corps™ program, the I-Corps at NIH curriculum is designed to provide scientists from NIH SBIR funded companies with real-world, hands-on entrepreneurship training, facilitated by domain experts from the biotech sector.

 This program seeks to accelerate the development and commercialization of new products and services arising from projects supported by currently funded NIH/CDC Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) awards.
 In particular, the I-Corps™ program is designed to support training that will help project teams at NIH- and CDC-funded small businesses overcome key obstacles along the path of innovation and commercialization.Grant Supplement Awards

 The selected I-Corps™ at NIH project teams will receive funding through grant supplement awards to support entrepreneurial training, mentorship, and collaboration opportunities that will assist them in translating their research ideas into viable products.